jeromio/motr/wp-content/plugins/events-calendar-pro/readme.txt

 That's it!
 Just configure your settings as you see fit, and you're on your way to creating events in style.

+= Requirements =

+* PHP 5.2.4 or greater (recommended: PHP 5.4 or greater)
+* WordPress 3.9 or above
+* jQuery 1.11.x
+* The Events Calendar 3.11 or newer

 = Where to Begin =

 If this is your first time using The Events Calendar and Events Calendar PRO, you're in for a treat!
 Here are some basics we've found helpful for users jumping into it for the first time: